 chmod –R 744 <Installation bits folder>

-If you want to install SAP HANA by using the graphical user interface setup, the gtk2 package needs to be installed on HANA Large Instances.
-To check whether it is installed, run the following command:
+To install SAP HANA by using the graphical user interface setup, the gtk2 package needs to be installed on HANA Large Instances.
+To check whether it's installed, run the following command:

 rpm –qa | grep gtk2